-Two subspecies of wild turkey are found in Utah, the Rio Grande and the Merriam's wild turkey.
+Two sub-species of wild turkey are found in Utah, the Rio Grande and the Merriam's wild turkey.
 The Rio Grande subspecies was introduced into Utah in 1984.
+It is native to the south-central plains states and northeastern Mexico.
 Rio populations can be found throughout Utah from Box Elder County in the north to Utah County in central Utah and San Juan and Iron counties in southern Utah.
 The Merriam's turkey was historically native to Utah.
 They were successfully reintroduced in 1952.
-Merriam's populations can be found in Beaver, Garfield, Grand, Iron, Kane, Piute, San Juan, Washington and Wayne counties.
-Rios are typically found in cottonwood and other riparian habitats, while Merriam's prefer ponderosa pine habitats.
+Merriam's populations can be found in Grand, San Juan, Beaver, Iron, Kane, Washington, Garfield, Piute, and Wayne counties.